amirkamil/cs61a_scheme_editor/editor/scheme_documentation.md

     (unquote-splicing <expr2>)

-> This special form is included in the staff interpreter and the web
-> interpreter, but it is not in scope for the course and is not included in the
-> project.

 Similar to `unquote`, except that `expr2` must evaluate to a list, which is then spliced into the structure containing it in `expression`.